Geopolitical Conflict and Your Portfolio: What History Suggests and What to Do Now

 When major geopolitical events hit, markets usually react in two phases.

 Phase 1: Uncertainty hits first.
 Stocks can drop quickly.
 Volatility rises.
 Oil often jumps.
-The market is pricing “what if?” in real time.
+The market is pricing future “what if's?” in real time.

 Phase 2: Information replaces uncertainty.
-As the situation becomes clearer — even if the news is still unpleasant — markets often stabilize and re-focus on fundamentals: earnings, inflation, interest rates, and economic growth.
+As the situation becomes clearer — even if the news is still unpleasant — markets often stabilize and re-focus on fundamentals: earnings, inflation, interest rates, and GDP growth.

 What We Can Learn From Ukraine (2022): Stocks and Oil Can Move Differently